timmartin19/ripozo-oasis/README.md

 You can either install the package and simply start the API from the command line or you can follow [this tutorial](#tutorial) to build it yourself.

+**NOTE**: This is not intended for production.
+It's more of a "Look at the cool stuff I can do with some of my favorite tools" kind of package.

 ## Installation

 ```bash